Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

+defines a graded Lie algebra structure. \end{remark} \begin{exercise} (*) Verify the assertions of the remark!
+(The second assertion is easy, but the first is a long computation.) \end{exercise} \begin{exercise} In fact, the circle product was originally defined by Gerstenhaber in order to prove that the cup product is graded commutative on cohomology.
+Prove the following identity of Gerstenhaber, for $\gamma_1, \gamma_2 \in C^\bullet(A)$:

-defines a dg Lie algebra structure. \end{remark} \begin{exercise} Verify the assertions of the remark! \end{exercise} The remark (and exercise) immediately imply \begin{proposition} The Gerstenhaber bracket defines a dg Lie algebra structure on the shifted complex $\mfg := C(A)[1]$. \end{proposition}
+Conclude from this identity that (a) the cup product is graded commutative, and (b) the Gerstenhaber bracket is compatible with the differential, i.e., it is a morphism of complexes $C^\bullet(A)[1] \otimes C^\bullet(A)[1] \to C^{\bullet}(A)[1]$. \end{exercise} The remark and exercises immediately imply \begin{proposition} The Gerstenhaber bracket defines a dg Lie algebra structure on the shifted complex $\mfg := C^\bullet(A)[1]$. \end{proposition}